Candle Lighting Prayer For Rosh Hashanah

 The custom of candle lighting prayer dates back to biblical times.
 When Moses led Israel out of Egypt, he instructed them: “Remember these words: ‘I am the Lord your God, who brought you out of the land of Egypt,’ and ‘you shall have no other gods before Me.'”

-READ: Prayer For New Couple
+READ: Prayer For A Family In Crisis

 (Exodus 20:2-3) The Israelites were required to obey this commandment even when it was difficult.
 In order to remind them of their obligation, Moses commanded them: “Once in every month you shall come into the sanctuary and perform all the statutes that I have commanded you.”
 (Leviticus 23:40) This includes lighting candles on Shabbat morning as a sign of respect for God’s laws.